Transfer Application Review

 - The campus does not select students on the basis of academic major or choice of UCSD undergraduate college.

-Identify and admit students who are fully prepared to excel in the University's challenging academic environment.
-UC San Diego seeks to admit and enroll a student body that demonstrates strong academic achievement and consists of students who represent the broad diversity of talents, abilities, personal experience, and backgrounds characteristic of California.
+Identify and admit students who are fully prepared to excel in the University's challenging academic environment – students who represent strong academic achievement, exceptional personal talent and the broad diversity of talents, abilities, personal experience, and backgrounds characteristic of California.

-At least 2 individuals review the admission application, including the personal statement.
-Consideration is given for the specific factors, primarily academic, used in the review process.
+Every application, including the personal statement, is reviewed.
+Consideration is given for the specific factors, primarily academic, listed below.

-- Complete a minimum of 60 UC-transferable semester units (90 quarter units) by the end of spring term, prior to fall admission
+- Completion of a minimum of 60 UC-transferable semester (90 quarter) units by the end of spring term, prior to fall admission

 - 2 English composition